 The Southern Living Plant Collection also boasts the green- and gold-variegated Golden Oakland™ Holly.
 It reaches 15- to 20-feet in height, and no matter the color of Encore flower or shade of winter foliage, all would perform as a picturesque partnership.

 Five of the seven Encore Azaleas with winter foliage are pink.
 Three are intermediate varieties, reaching 4-foot plus—Autumn Carnation with ruffled semi-double flowers, Autumn Empress with semi-double flowers and Autumn Jewel with almost iridescent blossoms.

 Each of these, as well as the two dwarf selections – Autumn Princess with ruffled pink semi-double flowers and Autumn Sundance with its lavender freckled pink flowers—would look exquisite with Juliet™ or Romeo™ Cleyera.
 These upright shrubs feature white or buttery golden variegation and reach 8- to 10-feet tall.
 Each is cold hardy in zones 7-10.

-Last, I mention everyone’s favorite color – the deep saturated red of the ruffled, semi-double, dwarf Autumn Bonfire.
+Last, I mention everyone’s favorite color – the rich true red of the velvety, semi-double, dwarf Autumn Fire.
 It, too, would look exceptional with every partner mentioned so far, but the Southern Living Plant Collection is large and offers an extremely exotic and lush tropical opportunity with ‘Spider’s Web’ Fatsia.